 Toll-free number: 1- 800-532-5274

 Works with the patient and insurer, employer and/or creditors to resolve insurance, job retention and/or debt problems related to their diagnosis, with help from case managers, doctors, and attorneys.
-For cancer patients in treatment or less than 2 years out of treatment
+For people with cancer in treatment or less than 2 years out of treatment.

 Cancer Legal Resource Center (CLRC)